Class 10 History

-Work, Life and Leisure
+Work Life and Culture

-Ancient cities developed when food became surplus to support a wide range of non-food producers.
+Characteristics of City: Ancient cities developed when food became surplus to support a wide range of non-food producers.
 Cities were the centres of political power, administrative network, trade and industry, religious institutions and intellectual activity.
 The cities supported various social groups.

 Industrialization and the Rise of the Modern City of England

 Many decades after the beginning of the industrial revolution, most Western countries were largely rural.
 In the early industrial cities of Britain, most of the people were migrants from rural areas.